What should a pilot do if they do not wish to use an instrument departure procedure?

 Enhance your understanding of the Instrument Ground 8 exam.
 Study with tailored multiple-choice questions and guided explanations.
 Prepare to pass with confidence!

-When a pilot does not wish to use an instrument departure procedure (IDP), entering "No DP" in the IFR flight plan remarks is the appropriate action to take.
-This notation clearly informs air traffic control (ATC) and other relevant parties that the pilot intends to depart without utilizing the standard instrument procedure.
+When a pilot does not wish to use an instrument departure procedure (IDP), the appropriate action is to enter "No DP" in the IFR flight plan remarks.
+This notation informs air traffic control and any relevant flight service that the pilot has chosen not to follow the designated departure procedure that is typically expected for their departure airport.

 Subscribe